 Use a hot desk booking system that provides an analytics dashboard.
 This allows you to see peak usage times, popular spots, and no-show rates, so you can make informed decisions instead of guessing.
 With this data, you can adapt your office layout, adjust booking policies, and ensure there’s always a space for everyone who needs one.

-How to Measure Your Success with Data
+How to Measure the Success of Your Office Optimization

 Once you’ve rolled out your new software, how do you know if it’s actually working?
 The answer is in the data.
 Guesswork and assumptions won’t cut it when you’re making decisions that impact your budget and your team’s happiness.
 The right software gives you clear, objective insights into how your office is being used, so you can measure your return on investment and make smart adjustments.